 KatePart is an advanced text editor component included in many KDE applications that may require users to edit text whereas Kate is a multiple document interface (MDI) text, editor.

 The following are some of its general features:

 - Text rendering in bi-directional mode

-This is also another command line editor with support for GUI like features such as dropdown menus.
-It is developed purposely for software development and one of its important features is support of unicode mode.
+Jed is also another command-line editor with support for GUI like features such as dropdown menus.
+It is developed purposely for software development and one of its important features is the support of Unicode mode.

 It is a GUI version of the popular Vim editor and it has similar functionalities as the command line Vim.

-Geany offers basic IDE-like features with a focus on software development using the GTK+ toolkit.
+Geany is a tiny and lightweight integrated development environment that offers basic IDE-like features with a focus on software development using the GTK+ toolkit.